guneetmac/toddler-chef/README.md

 ## 📖 Usage

 ### Adding a Recipe

-1. Click the "Add from Link" tab
+#### Auto-Scrape Method (Recommended)
+1. Click "Try Auto-Scrape" if you're in manual mode
-2. Paste an Instagram or TikTok recipe URL
+2. Paste any recipe URL from:
-3. Click "Extract Recipe" and wait for AI to parse the content
-4. Review and edit if needed
+   - Social media: Instagram, TikTok
+   - Recipe sites: AllRecipes, Food Network, Tasty, NYT Cooking, etc.
+3. Select a category (Breakfast, Lunch, Dinner, or Snacks)
+4. Click "Save Recipe" - the system automatically extracts all details
+5. Recipe is instantly saved to your collection

+#### Manual Paste Method
+1. Click "Paste Text" to switch to manual mode
+2. Copy recipe text from any source (caption, blog post, etc.)
+3. Paste the text into the large text area
+4. Optionally add the source URL
-5. Click "Add Recipe"
+5. Select a category and click "Save Recipe"

 ### Finding Recipes
 - Use the search bar to find recipes by name or ingredient